Bhaybhiisparks/Bhaybhiisparks/README.md

 ## 🚀 About Me
 I am a fullstack developer with the following stacks:
             HTML5, CSS3, Javascript(ES 6 (2015)), GIT and GTIHUB .
 I am open to
-            contributing to open source and volunteer work.
+            contributing to open source and volunteer work, contract jobs.

 ## 🔗 Links